MichaelCWalsh7/milestone-project-1/TESTING.md

 - **Footer Nametag Issues**
   1. [Click here to see an image of the issue.](https://michaelcwalsh7.github.io/milestone-project-1/assets/images/README-images/TESTING-images/footer-nametag-error.png)
   2. Early in the development cycle, I had included a line of css that set the height of the footer to 100% of the container it was nested in.
-  3. However, this caused an issue where the footer would not quite reach the bottom of the screen but would instead leave a very slim white line of just a few pixels benath hit.
+  3. However, this caused an issue where the footer would not quite reach the bottom of the screen but would instead leave a very slim white line of just a few pixels benath it.
-  4. I then tried to fix this by setting the height of the footer nametag (something that was scrapped for the copyright image now present) to 102% which made it peak out below the 'Download my cv here!!' section as shown in the linked image above.
+  4. I then tried to fix this by setting the height of the footer nametag (something that was scrapped for the copyright element now present) to 102% which made it peak out below the 'Download my cv here!!' section as shown in the linked image above.
   5. Changing the height of other elements of the footer to follow suit with this change broke it completely.
   6. After taking a break and adopting a "back to square 1" mentality, I deleted the initial declaration of the height: 100%; property of the whole footer.
 At that point realising, that it was this